 Both total glutathione and GSSG determinations are based on the reaction where GSH-dependent conversion of a GSH probe, Luciferin-NT, to luciferin by a glutathione-S-transferase enzyme is coupled to a firefly luciferase reaction.
 Light from luciferase is dependent on the amount of luciferin formed, which is in turn dependent on the amount of GSH present.
 This makes the luminescent signal proportional to the amount of GSH.
-Determination of total glutathione and GSSG are performed in parallel reactions.
-In one configuration the assay reagents measure total glutathione using a reducing agent that converts all the glutathione, GSH and GSSG in a cell lysate to the reduced form, GSH.
-In a second configuration the assay reagents are used to measure only the oxidized form, GSSG.
+Determining the total glutathione and amount of GSSG are performed in parallel reactions.
+In one configuration, the assay reagents measure total glutathione using a reducing agent that converts all the glutathione, GSH and GSSG in a cell lysate to the reduced form, GSH.
+In a second configuration, the assay reagents are used to measure only the oxidized form, GSSG.
 In this case, a reagent is added that blocks all the GSH while leaving the GSSG intact.
 This blocking step is followed by a reducing step that converts the GSSG to GSH for quantification in the luminescent reaction.
 Because the assays are performed directly on cells in culture wells, loss of GSH or GSSG is minimized, reducing variability.